AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ## Funktionsweise

-Um Eigenschaften zu erzeugen, berechnet Audience Manager die [Jaccard-Ähnlichkeit](https://en.wikipedia.org/wiki/Jaccard_index) zwischen der Zieleigenschaft und allen anderen Eigenschaften, auf die Ihr Konto Zugriff hat, einschließlich Daten von Drittanbietern.
+To produce trait recommendations, Audience Manager computes the [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) between the target trait and every other trait that your account has access to, including third-party data.
 Audience Manager zeigt dann bis zu fünfzig Eigenschaften mit der höchsten Ähnlichkeit an.

 ## Eigenschaften-Ähnlichkeitsbewertung

-Audience Manager berechnet den Abstand [!UICONTROL Trait Similarity Score] zwischen zwei Eigenschaften, indem er die Schnittmenge und Vereinigung in Bezug auf die Anzahl [!UICONTROL UUID]der s berechnet und diese dann dividiert.
+Audience Manager calculate the [!UICONTROL Trait Similarity Score] between two traits by computing the intersection and union in terms of the number of [!UICONTROL UUID]s and then divide the two.
 Für zwei Eigenschaften A und B sieht die Berechnung wie folgt aus:

 ![](assets/jaccard_similarity.png)